-- Secure Receipt Policies / Secure Delivery Policies to encrypt connections with TLS or CCM.
+- Secure Receipt Policies / Configuring Secure Delivery Definitions and Policies to encrypt connections with TLS or CCM.

 - Block Senders Policies

-- Spam Scanning Policies and Maintaining Digest Set Policies
+- Configuring Spam Scanning Definitions and Policies and Configuring Digest Sets Definitions and Policies

-- Configuring a Content Examination Policy and Document Services Policies
+- Configuring Content Examination Definitions and Policies and Configuring Document Services Definitions and Policies

 - Creating a Stationery Policy to brand emails and add disclaimers.